idris0001/ZKP-Blockchain-IoV/README.md

 - MATLAB scripts for:
   - Random silent period simulation
   - Identity Token (IT) request and blockchain interaction simulation
   - Performance analysis and visualization
+- Entropy analysis: Entropy is computed using log₂(n) per bin; see copy_of_location_entropy.ipynb and Entropy_Calculation_Appendix.md for full details.

 ## Setup Instructions
 1. Load the SUMO file in the SUMO simulator to generate realistic vehicle mobility traces derived from OpenStreetMap.